Make The Switch To Ratio Utility Billing and Sub-Metering

 While water charges are for the fresh water that comes out of your taps, sewage charges are for the water you used that goes back into the system as waste to be treated.
 Most meters measure water volume in one of two units: gallons or cubic feet.
 Total usage is displayed on a mechanical or electronic register.
 Traditionally meter reading was done manually, but with today’s automated solutions, water is measured and the data is sent electronically or wirelessly where bills are generated.

 While there are two main types of water meters, positive displacement and velocity, there are many variations of each.
 Positive displacement meters measure water flow against a previously measured volume of liquid held in a small chamber.
 The flow rate is calculated against the number of times this chamber is filled and emptied.
 Velocity meters measure the velocity of the flow and translate that into the volume of water flow.
 Nutating disc and piston meters are both types of positive displacement meters.
 Turbine, venture, orifice, and ultrasonic are all types of velocity meters.

 With so many different types of water meters on the market, it can be difficult to determine the right one for your property.
 Commercial Water & Energy advises owners on the best system for their application.
 Not only do the right meters help you accurately bill tenants for water used, but they make it possible for tenants to monitor and alter usage as needed.
-Contact CWE at 1-888-77-METER to learn more.
+Contact CWE at 1-305-436-6050 to learn more.